-Under the Indian Gaming Regulatory Act (IGRA), the Secretary of the Interior (Secretary) may approve or disapprove a proposed compact within 45 days of its submission.2 If the Secretary does not approve or disapprove the proposed compact within 45 days, IGRA states that the compact is "considered to have been approved by the Secretary, but only to the extent the Compact is consistent with the provisions of [IGRA]."
+Under the Indian Gaming Regulatory Act (IGRA), the Secretary of the Interior (Secretary) may approve or disapprove a proposed compact within 45 days o fits submission.
+If the Secretary does not approve or disapprove the proposed compact within 45 days, IGRA states that the compact is "considered to have been approved by the Secretary, but only to the extent the Compact is consistent with the provisions of [IGRA]."

-To assist us in our review of the 2015 Compact, we requested that the Tribe provide additional information and a financial analysis.
-We have completed our review of the 2015 Compact and the response submitted by the Tribe.
-As noted above, the Compact is identical to compacts submitted earlier this year by five sister tribes located in New Mexico and our concerns remain the same.
-Accordingly, no action was taken on the 2015 Compact within the 45-day review period, and it is considered approved by operation of law, but only to the extent it is consistent with the provisions of IGRA.
+To assist us in our review of the 2015 Compacts, we requested that the Tribes and the State provide additional information and financial analysis.
+We have completed our review of the 2015 Compacts and the responses submitted by the Tribes and the State.
+As discussed below, we have taken no action on the 2015 Compacts within the 45-day review period.
+Therefore, the 2015 Compacts are considered to have been approved by operation of law, but only to the extent they are consistent with the provisions of IGRA.
 See 25 U.S.C. § 2710 (d)(8)(C).